Three-body Fermi-liquid corrections for Andreev transport through quantum dots: Summary

-We have presented a complete microscopic Fermi-liquid description for crossed Andreev reflection occurring in quantum dots connected to multiple terminals consisting of superconducting and normal leads at finite temperatures, in the the limit of large SC gap, $|\Delta_S^{}| \to \infty$.
-Our formulation is based on the Nambu-Keldysh Green's function approach and shows that the $T^2$ term of the linear conductance can be expressed in terms of the three-body correlation functions $\chi^{[3]}_{\sigma_1\sigma_2\sigma_3}$ in addition to the phase shifts $\delta_{\sigma}^{}$, the linear susceptibilities $\chi_{\sigma_1\sigma_2}^{}$, and the Bogoliubov rotation angle $\theta$.

-The resulting conductance formula is given in Eqs.\ \eqref{eq:gRL}--\eqref{eq:cT_CP_def} in Sec.\ \ref{sec:multi_terminal_formulation}, and its derivation is presented in Sec.\ \ref{sec:3body_correction_derivation}.
-Further details of the superconducting collision integral, formulated in terms of the Bogoliubov quasiparticles and playing an essential role in the $\omega^2$ and $T^2$ terms of the vertex corrections, are provided in Appendix \ref{sec:current_vertex_sc}.
-While the present analysis focuses on the $T^2$ term of linear conductance, an extension to nonlinear current up to order $(eV)^3$ will be addressed in future work.
+Our formulation is based on the Anderson impurity model and employs the Nambu-Keldysh Green's function approach.
+We have shown that the $T^2$ term of the linear conductance can be expressed in terms of the three-body correlation functions $\chi^{[3]}_{\sigma_1\sigma_2\sigma_3}$, in addition to the phase shifts $\delta_{\sigma}^{}$, the linear susceptibilities $\chi_{\sigma_1\sigma_2}^{}$, and the Bogoliubov rotation angle $\theta$.
+The resulting conductance formula is given in Sec.\ \ref{subsec:General_formula_result}, with its derivation presented in Sec.\ \ref{sec:3body_correction_derivation}.
+The derivation is based on the exact low-energy asymptotic forms of the self-energy and vertex corrections of the Bogoliubov quasiparticles up to terms of order $\omega^2$ and $T^2$, as detailed in the Appendixes \ref{sec:microscopic_FL} and \ref{sec:current_vertex_sc}, where the superconducting collision integral is also formulated.